 2. Review the offer

 Depending on the iBuyer you decide to partner with, you may have five days or more to accept the offer.
 The valuations report should break down the value of your home, any transactions fees and closing costs, and the net proceeds that you will receive.

 3. Schedule a free assessment

 If you decide to move forward with the offer, you will need to have someone come to assess the house.
 The iBuyer will send their representative to look at the home to verify its condition.

 If any repairs are needed, the iBuyer will deduct that from your net proceeds.
 They will handle the repairs after you move out of the home.

 With repairs out of the way, you have the opportunity to choose your closing date.
 You have the option to move out within a few days, a couple of weeks, or two months.

-The time you have to move out depends on your iBuyer, but for the most part, you have up to 60 days to close on the deal.
+The time you have to move out depends on your iBuying company, but for the most part, you have up to 60 days to close the deal.
 After you close the home sale, you will receive a payment within days.